 In the Antarctic, intensive commercial whaling on large baleen whales, blue (Balanoptera musculus), fin (B. physalus) and humpback whales (Megaptera novaeangliae) between early and mid 20th century resulted in increasing in amount of available food, Antarctic krill (Euphausia superlba), to other krill feeder such as Antarctic minke whales (B. bonaerensis).
+Although neritic krill species, ice krill (E. crystallorophias), is a food item of Antarctic minke whales in some part of the Antarctic waters such as the Ross Sea and Prydz Bay, the contribution to the total food consumption of Antarctic minke whales is low in comparison with Antarctic krill (Tamura et. al. 2006).
 This phenomenon is called as "krill surplus" (Laws, 1977) and it has been a central theorem of the Antarctic ecosystem study.
-In response to the krill surplus, the decline of mean age at sexual maturity of minke whales was observed (Kato 1987).
+In response to the krill surplus, the decline of mean age at sexual maturity of minke whales was observed (Kato, 1987).
 But after the ban of commercial whaling of large whales in 1987, abundance of those species appears to increase in recent years.
-For example, abundance of blue whales increase 8% per year at the circumpolar level (Branch et al. 2004) though the abundance was still low comparing with pre-exploitation population size.
-Humpback whale Breeding stock D (Area IV) have been showed remarkable increasing rate of abundance (Matsuoka et al. 2005) and recover to near pre-exploitation level (Jhonston and Butterworth, 2005).
+For example, abundance of blue whales increase 8% per year at the circumpolar level (Branch et al., 2004) though the abundance was still low comparing with pre-exploitation population size.
+Humpback whale Breeding stock D (Area IV) have been showed remarkable increasing rate of abundance (Matsuoka et al., 2006) and recover to near pre-exploitation level (Johnston and Butterworth, 2005).
 Given such information of recovery of abundance of large baleen whales, we have to revisit the krill surplus theorem and reconsider the current magnitude of interspecific competition of baleen whales for krill.
 To assess the magnitude of interactions between krill and baleen whales in multi-species model, estimation of feeding impact of baleen whales on krill is critically important.
-Recently, feeding impact of baleen whales to standing stock of krill was estimated in the South Atlantic region of the Southern Ocean (Reilly et al., 2004) but it lacked the in situ biological information to estimate the krill consumption rate of baleen whales.
+It had recognized that study of interspecific competition among baleen whales had been precluded because of lack of good data on whale abundance, food consumption of mysticetes and euphausiid biomass (Clapham and Brownell, 1996).
+However, multi-disciplinary studies combing surveys on cetacean, krill and oceanography were conducted in the Antarctic waters in recent years to solve the questions.
+For instance, feeding impact of baleen whales to standing stock of krill was estimated in the South Atlantic region of the Southern Ocean (Reilly et al., 2004) but it lacked the in-situ biological information to estimate the krill consumption rate of baleen whales.

-Data from the Japanese Whale Research Program under Special Permit in the Antarctic (JARPA) provided us opportunity to investigate the feeding impact of baleen whales on krill using in situ cetacean sighting and biological data as well as krill biomass data which were collected concurrently.
+Data from the Japanese Whale Research Program under Special Permit in the Antarctic (JARPA) provided us opportunity to investigate the feeding impact of baleen whales on krill using in-situ cetacean sighting and biological data as well as krill biomass data which were collected concurrently.
 JARPA has been conducted every year since the 1987/88 in compliance with Article VIII of the International Convention for the Regulation of Whaling (ICRW).
 One of the primary objectives of the JARPA is elucidation of the role of whales in the Antarctic marine ecosystem through the study of whale feeding ecology.
 To achieve the study objectives, cetacean sighting and biological survey has been conducted from the beginning of JARPA.
 The JARPA interim review meeting took place in May, 1997.
 In the meeting, it was pointed out that concurrent studies on the distribution and abundance of prey species was required to achieve the objective.
 In response to that point, echo sounder survey to examine distribution and abundance of krill has been conducted concurrently with cetacean survey in later years of JARPA.

-This paper presented the results of estimation of feeding impact of three baleen whale species, Antarctic minke, humpback and fin whales, on krill standing stock in Area IV and Area V from 1999/2000 to 2002/2003.
+This paper presented the results of estimation of feeding impact of three baleen whale species, Antarctic minke, humpback and fin whales, on krill standing stock in Area IV and Area V.